2023 Solar Incentives Guide for Oakwood, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+- Net Metering: Net metering factors in after your solar system is up and running.
 If you've signed a net metering agreement with your Oakwood utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives